layervault/disk_store/README.md

 # DiskStore

-DiskStore is a way of caching large files to disk in a Ruby (and perhaps Rails) like manner.
+DiskStore is a way of caching large files to disk in Ruby.
+Unlike ActiveSupport::Cache::Store, which is designed primarily for storing values of strings, DiskStore is meant for caching files to disk.

-Rather than passing around strings though, DiskStore passing around Ruby `IO` objects.
+DiskStore stores the files on disk in a very similar way to Rails' [ActiveSupport::Cache::FileStore](http://api.rubyonrails.org/classes/ActiveSupport/Cache/FileStore.html).

 ## Installation